 B vitamins serve hundreds of important functions in your body.
 They help your body break down fats, proteins, and carbohydrates to create energy, and they influence your stress response and brain chemistry.
 There are several different B vitamins, and each plays its own role in helping to maintain how your body functions.

 Vitamin B7, commonly known as biotin, is important for keeping your skin, hair, and nails healthy.
 Biotin is sometimes referred to by its nickname "vitamin H," coming from the German words Haar and Haut, which mean "hair" and "skin".
-Biotin is used within the body by countless pathways that help determine the health of our trillions of cells.

 Symptoms of Biotin Deficiency May Include:

 Biotin is essential for the development of white blood cells1.
 These defense mechanisms in your immune system work to protect your body against viruses and bacteria that can make you ill.

 Biotin, along with other B vitamins, plays a role in neurotransmitter activity and protection against premature brain aging,2 and supports healthy cognitive function.
 It can also help regulate your mood due to its role in synthesizing hormones responsible for positivity.

 Biotin increases insulin production and stimulates glucokinase, an enzyme in the liver that promotes glycogen synthesis.
 This is why it helps to balance blood sugar levels.
 Biotin supplementation has been shown to help maintain normal blood sugar levels in those with chronically high blood sugar3.

 Studies show that biotin deficiency can increase pro-inflammatory cytokines and contribute to chronic inflammation5.
 Research has shown that supplementing with biotin can decrease the production of these pro-inflammatory cytokines.

 5. Supports Heart Health